 Packaging existing binaries¶

 Sometimes, it is necessary to create packages from existing binaries, like binaries from third parties, or previously built by another process or team not using conan, so building from sources is not wanted.
-For this case, there could be two different approaches:
+You would want to package local files in two situations:

 Packaging pre-built binaries¶